Speech-language therapy across

 Fiona Kenworthy

-Clinical Director & Paediatric Speech-Language Therapist
+Clinical Director | Speech-Language Therapist |

-from the University of Newcastle-upon-Tyne.
-My career began in the UK, where I specialised in paediatric feeding (dysphagia), complex special needs, and the
+completed my Bachelor of Speech-Language Therapy at the University of Canterbury in 1999 and Postgraduate Certificate in Advanced Clinical Research from the University of Newcastle-upon-Tyne in 2006.
+My career began in the UK, where I specialised in paediatric feeding (dysphagia), complex special needs, and supervision of clinicians and post-graduate students.

-Since returning to Aotearoa in 2007, I’ve worked as a Senior Speech-Language Therapist at KidzFirst Child Development, a Clinical Tutor in the University of Auckland MSc programme, and now as the Clinical Director of Small Talk Therapy.
-I have contracted to the Ministry of Education and to Learning Support units within schools, supporting children with a wide range of communication needs.
-My clinical work spans Down syndrome, Autism, AAC (augmentative and alternative communication), language delays, and speech sound disorders.
-I’m committed to neuro-affirming, strengths-based, evidence-informed and whānau-centered practice – Therapy that feels safe, respectful, and tailored to each child.
+Since returning to Aotearoa in 2007, I have worked as a Senior Speech-Language Therapist at Kidz First Child Development, a Clinical Tutor within the University of Auckland Master of Speech-Language Therapy programme, Founder and Clinical Director of Small Talk Therapy, and a Court-appointed Communication Assistant within the New Zealand justice system.
+I have also contracted to the Ministry of Education and Learning Support services within schools, supporting children with a wide range of communication needs.

 Terexa Chan Mow